onceclick/docker-letsencrypt-nginx-proxy-companion/README.md

     tutum/apache-php
 ```

-#### Force certificates renewal
+##### Force certificates renewal

 If needed, you can force a running letsencrypt-nginx-proxy-companion container to renew all certificates that are currently in use.
-Replace `nginx-letsencrypt` with the name of your `letsencrypt-nginx-proxy-companion` container in the following command:
+Replace `nginx-letsencrypt` with the name of your letsencrypt-nginx-proxy-companion container in the following command:

 ```bash
 $ docker exec nginx-letsencrypt /app/force_renew
 ```

+##### ACME account key
+After the container has generated its first certificate, it will copy the corresponding ACME account key to `/etc/nginx/certs/account_key.json` and will attempt to reuse it for all subsequent authorizations and issuances.
+If you have a pre-existing account key and wish to re use it, you can mount it inside the container with `-v /path/to/your/account_key.json:/etc/nginx/certs/account_key.json:ro`.

+If you want to disable the account key reutilization entirely, you can set the environment variable `REUSE_ACCOUNT_KEY` to `false` on the letsencrypt_nginx_proxy_companion container.
+This creates a new ACME registration and corresponding account for each new certificate issuance.

+Account key reutilization is enabled by default to avoid running into Let's Encrypt [rate limits](https://letsencrypt.org/docs/rate-limits/) issues with multiple account keys, especially when a lot of different test certificates are generated in a short period.

 #### Optional container environment variables